 Once each year, you can change health plans during a specific time called "Open Enrollment."
 Illinois Client Enrollment Services (CES) will send you an open enrollment letter approximately 60 days prior to your anniversary date.
 Your anniversary date is one year from your health plan start date and it is included in the open enrollment letter.
-You will have 60 days until your anniversary date to change health plans during your open enrollment.
-You can switch plans by calling CES at 877-912-8880 or by going online https://enrollhfs.illinois. gov. If you do not want to switch plans, you do not need to do anything and you will remain with CountyCare.
+You will have until the date listed on your open enrollment letter to change health plans.
+You can switch plans by calling CES at 877-912-8880 or by going online https:// enrollhfs.illinois.gov.
+If you do not want to switch plans, you do not need to do anything, and you will remain with CountyCare.